Simone Pafundi

-Simone Pafundi (born 14 March 2006) is an Italian professional footballer who plays as a forward for club Sampdoria, on loan from Udinese.
+Simone Pafundi (born 14 March 2006) is an Italian professional footballer who plays as a forward for club Catanzaro on loan from Udinese.

 Club career

 Born in Monfalcone, the city his parents had moved to from Naples, Pafundi started his footballing career with his hometown club UFM Monfalcone, until he was noticed by Udinese scouts during a youth tournament in 2014, and was signed by the Serie A side soon thereafter.

 Throughout the 2021–22 season, Pafundi emerged as a star player and a regular for the club's under-19 team, having scored six goals and provided seven assists in 16 games in the Campionato Primavera 2 at just sixteen years of age: around this period of time, he signed his first professional contract with Udinese and received his first call-ups to the club's first team.

 On 22 May 2022, at 16 years old, Pafundi made his professional debut for Udinese, coming on as a substitute for Roberto Pereyra at the 68th minute of the team's final league game of the season, a 4–0 away win over Salernitana.
 In the same occasion, he became the first player born in 2006 to take part in a Serie A match.

 In October 2023, Pafundi was included in The Guardian's list of the 60 best talents in the world born in 2006.

 On 25 January 2024, Pafundi joined Swiss club Lausanne-Sport on loan until the end of the year, with the deal including an option-to-buy reported to be in the region of €15 million.
 On 10 March 2024, Simone Pafundi scored his first professional goal in the Swiss Super League during his 7th match played.

 On 22 August 2025, Pafundi joined Sampdoria on loan with an option to buy and a buyback option in favour of Udinese.